kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We can use HPA running 1 pod to prevent a disruption for the underlying application.
 By scaling up first before terminating the pods.

-1. A single pod A of application W is created with a ReplicaSet controller interceptor (priority 10000).
+1. A single pod A of application W is created with a ReplicaSet controller interceptor.
 Application W is a webserver that is scaled dynamically according to the traffic.
 If there is a low traffic, HPA scales down the number of pods to 1.
 The application should not lose availability when its single replica gets disrupted.
 2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor (higher priority, e.g. 11000) on all of these pods.
+The HPA sets an interceptor at a higher index on all of these pods.
 3. A node drain controller starts draining a node Z and makes it unschedulable.
 4. The node drain controller creates an EvictionRequest for the only pod of application W to evict it from a node.
-5. The eviction request controller designates the HPA as the interceptor based on the highest priority by updating `.status.activeInterceptorClass`.
+5. The eviction request controller designates the HPA as the interceptor by updating `.status.activeInterceptorClass`.
 No action (termination) is taken on the single pod yet.
 6. The HPA controller creates a single surge pod B to compensate for the future loss of availability of pod A. The new pod is created by temporarily scaling up the deployment.
 7. Pod B is scheduled on a new schedulable node that is not under the node drain.